About Work Process Skills Contact Resume

 Develop

-Activities are built with a specific cognitive purpose — not just variety.
-Each interaction type is chosen because it serves retrieval, schema building, or transfer.
-Formative feedback explains the reasoning, not just the right answer.
+Activities are built with a specific cognitive purpose.
+Each interaction is chosen because it serves retrieval, schema building, or transfer — not because it looks interesting.

 I